Mastering the Technique of Reading Gold Charts

 Moving Averages: Reading Gold Charts & Finding the Trend

-- Moving averages (MAs) are like a “big picture” guide to price trends.
+- Moving averages (MAs) It’s like a “big picture” guide to price trends.

 They smooth out the ups and downs, showing whether prices are generally going up, down, or staying level.